-The Fund paid the Agency and Ministry a total management fee of \$446,014 (2016 - \$464,209 paid to the Agency) for the year ended March 31, 2017 in exchange for administering the Fund.
+The Fund paid the Ministry a management fee of \$869,871 (2017 - \$446,014 paid to Private Career Training Institutions Agency, the former administrator of the Fund, and the Ministry) for the year ended March 31, 2018 in exchange for administering the Fund.
 The Trustee sets the amount at which the fee will be charged.

 The Ministry collects legislated fees from certified institutions on the Fund's behalf and transfers the fees to the Fund in the same month they are billed.
 If the Ministry is subsequently unable to collect the Fund's fees from the institutions, the Fund records a bad debt expense and transfers the funds back to the Ministry.
-As at March 31, 2017, the Fund owed the Ministry \$2,350 (2016 - nil) for uncollectible fees which is included in accounts payable and accrued liabilities on the statement of financial position.
+As at March 31, 2018, the Fund owed the Ministry \$4,050 (2017 - \$2,350) for uncollectible fees which is included in accounts payable and accrued liabilities on the statement of financial position.